 - Improves physical appearance of your dog.

-Before fattening your dog, you need to figure out the cause of his weight loss.
-It might be his genes but many a times ailments can cause the loss of appetite.
+Before fattening your dog, you need to figure out the cause of his lost weight.
+It might be his genes, but many a times ailments can cause the loss of appetite.
+If it’s a case of sensitive stomach, read our post about the best dog foods for sensitive stomachs.
 Whichever the case, it is important to consult a veterinary doctor to find out the root cause of things and who best to stop it from worsening.
-Even though the process of fattening your dog might be exhausting, the results are much rewarding – you get to have a happy healthier dog.
+Even though the process of fattening your dog may be exhausting, the results are much rewarding – you get to have a happy, healthier dog.